Sid Haig: The Pasadena Playhouse

 While Haig was in high school, the head of the drama department was Alice Merrill, who encouraged him to pursue an acting career.
 Merrill had been a Broadway actress who had maintained her contacts in the business.
 During his senior year, a play was produced in which Merrill double cast the show, to have one of her Hollywood friends assess the actors in order to select the final cast.

 Dennis Morgan, a musical comedy personality from the 1940s, saw Haig perform, and chose him for a prominent role in the play.
 Two weeks later, he returned to see the show and advised Haig to continue his education in the San Fernando Valley and to consider acting as a career.
 Two years later, Haig enrolled in the Pasadena Playhouse, the school that trained such noted actors as Robert Preston, Gene Hackman, and Dustin Hoffman.
 He later moved to Hollywood with longtime friend and Pasadena Playhouse roommate Stuart Margolin.
+Dorothy Arzner was one of Haig's instructors, who also introduced him to his oft-collaborator Jack Hill.

 Career

 Haig's first acting role was in a 1960 short student film titled The Host, directed by Jack Hill at UCLA.
 This launched Haig's more-than-four-decade acting career in over fifty films and 350 television episodes.
 Haig became a staple in Hill's films, such as Spider Baby, Coffy and Foxy Brown.
+He played a henchman in the Lee Marvin-starring crime film Point Blank, and would later work with the actor again in Emperor of the North Pole.
 In 1971, Haig appeared in THX 1138, the feature film directorial debut of George Lucas, as well as the James Bond film Diamonds Are Forever.

 Haig's television debut was a role in a 1962 episode of The Untouchables.
 He also appeared in a number of other television programs, including Batman, The Man from U.N.C.L.E., Gunsmoke, Mission: Impossible, Star Trek, Get Smart, The Flying Nun, Mary Hartman, Mary Hartman, Emergency!, Charlie's Angels, Jason of Star Command, Fantasy Island, Buck Rogers in the 25th Century, The Dukes of Hazzard, The A-Team, MacGyver, and Just the Ten of Us.
+He had a leading role on the television series Jason of Star Command, playing the main villain Dragos.